SIGN IN

 Four team members work together on the floor to assemble bikes during the Charity Bike Build event.
 They are focused on attaching wheels and following instructions, demonstrating collaboration and problem-solving as part of this hands-on, team building activity.

-One of our favorite team engagement ideas is giving back as a team.
+One of my all-time favorite team engagement ideas is giving back together.
 Charitable events are a great way to encourage bonding, develop relationships, and get team members more engaged with the organization.

 Two examples are Team Teddy and Just Roll With It.
 Team Teddy has teams create and customize teddy bears for kids in need, coupled with exciting challenges.
-Just Roll With It is a similar event but is timed and involves making skateboards for kids in need.
+Just Roll With It is a similar event, but it’s timed and involves making skateboards for kids in need.

-Both of these events are great employee engagement ideas.
+Both of these events are great employee engagement activities.
 We also have a suite of other charitable events that are perfect for employee engagement, so give them a look.

-When it comes to ideas for employee engagement, something that often gets overlooked is employee health.
+When it comes to ideas for employee engagement, employee health is often overlooked.
 An employee’s physical and mental health can play a big role in their ability to stay engaged with their work, and prioritizing their health can make a big difference.

 Happy and healthy employees are much more likely to be invested in the business and their coworkers, and work their hardest to help the company achieve its goals.